Dubai is a cosmopolitan desert oasis, a cutting edge cityscape that towers over the Arabian Desert.

 When To Go:

-These are the exciting things to do when in the city of Dubai:
+These are exciting things to do in Dubai:

 The traffic in Dubai can be pretty intense and even though the buses are efficient and have air-conditioned bus stops (at least the majority), the subway is considered as the ideal way to move around.

 At the moment there are two lines that cover most of the needs of tourists (apart from the Jumeirah area, where it is more comfortable to travel with the bus.)
 By 2020 they plan to build three more subway lines.
 In the Dubai Metro, the trains do not have a driver.